-Traveling to the Central African Republic means venturing into one of Central Africa's least-visited corners, and staying connected there requires planning.
-With an eSIM for the Central African Republic, you arrive with data ready, without relying on scarce local SIM cards or a counter at Bangui airport.
-In this guide, we review the actual coverage, the country's operators, how many GB you should bring, and how to activate everything in 1 minute.
+Traveling to the Central African Republic means venturing into one of central Africa's least-visited corners, and staying connected there requires planning.
+With an eSIM for the Central African Republic, you arrive with data ready, without relying on scarce local SIMs or a counter at Bangui airport.
+In this guide, we'll review the actual coverage, local operators, how many GB you should get, and how to activate everything in just 1 minute.

 How eSIM works in the Central African Republic